 Everyone has been there at least once in their lives.
 You’ve overindulged, and now you feel miserable.
-While you wish you could take it back, you’re stuck with a yucky feeling from too many treats.
-The day-after-Halloween candy-hangover is a force to be reckoned with.
+While you wish you could take it back, you’re stuck with a yucky feeling from too much food.
+The day-after-Halloween feeling can be the worst.

-While you can’t undo your choices, you can take steps to help your body detox and get back on the right track.
-And once you are back on track, maintain the routine with tips you can always find on our Facebook @weliveconscious and Instagram @weliveconscious.
+While you can’t undo your bad choices, you can take steps to help your body detox and get back on the right track.
+And once you are back on track, maintain the routine with tips you can always find on our Insta @weliveconscious.

 Start your morning off with a glass of water.
-This is a great habit to have for every morning, but especially when you’ve overindulged the night before.
+This is a great habit to have every morning, but especially when you’ve overindulged the night before.
 A morning glass of water helps jump-start your digestion, rehydrate your body, and boosts your metabolism.
+Try adding a splash of lemon for some flavor.
+People swear my lemon water in the morning for benefits like vitamin C, glowing skin, or urinary tract health.

 You’re probably doing some calorie math and are a little shocked and upset with yourself for all those fun-sized calorie bombs you consumed.
 Skipping breakfast sounds like a good way to get back on track and make up for it, but it’s one of the worst things you can do.